-Central Garden & Pet Company ("Central") is a market leader in the pet and garden industries in the United States.
-For over 45 years, Central has marketed innovative and trusted solutions helping lawns grow greener, gardens bloom bigger, pets live healthier, and communities grow stronger.
+Central Garden & Pet Company ("Central") is a market leader in the garden and pet industries in the United States.
+For over 40 years, Central has proudly nurtured happy and healthy homes by bringing innovative and trusted solutions to consumers and its customers.
 We manage our operations through two reportable segments: Pet and Garden.

-Our Pet segment includes dog and cat supplies such as treats and chews, toys, beds and containment, grooming products, waste management and training pads; supplies for aquatics, small animals, reptiles and pet birds including toys, enclosures and habitats, bedding, food and supplements; products for equine and livestock, animal and household health and insect control products; live fish and small animals as well as outdoor cushions.
+Our Pet segment includes dog and cat supplies such as dog treats and chews, toys, pet beds and grooming products, waste management and training pads, pet containment; supplies for aquatics, small animals, reptiles and pet birds including toys, enclosures and habitats, bedding, food and supplements; products for equine and livestock, animal and household health and insect control products; live fish and small animals as well as outdoor cushions.
 These products are sold under brands such as Aqueon®, Cadet®, C&S®, Comfort Zone®, Farnam®, Four Paws®, Kaytee®, Nylabone® and Zilla®.